AlyxPink/minecraft-screenshot-bot/README.md

 | ![Screenshot 1](./docs/img/screenshot_01.png) | ![Screenshot 2](./docs/img/screenshot_02.png) |
 | ![Screenshot 3](./docs/img/screenshot_03.png) | ![Screenshot 4](./docs/img/screenshot_04.png) |

+## 🌐 See the bot running

+Curious to see the bot in action?
+Check it out on Mastodon at [3615.computer/@CraftViews](https://3615.computer/@CraftViews/).

 ## 🚧 Current Status: Proof-of-Concept

-As it stands, this bot serves as a basic proof-of-concept.
+As it stands, this bot serves as a basic proof-of-concept built over a week-end.
 While functional, automating the entire process without tying up your computer requires further optimization.

 Considerations for future Enhancements: